Driving STEM-led innovation to address society’s greatest challenges

 The Prize is intended to support close collaboration between researchers and solution beneficiaries so that relevant, meaningful and important challenges can be identified and validated.
 In this context, it is expected that the solutions are developed in collaboration with beneficiaries to maximise their societal impact potential.
 The inclusion of this expertise should serve to assist teams to navigate non-technical issues relating to challenges and solutions such as stakeholder engagement and barrier identification.
 It may also enhance the technical skill set of the team with non-technical skills such as innovation and entrepreneurship.

 Challenge teams should be strongly committed to applying interdisciplinary and convergent thinking to develop unconventional approaches to the identification of challenges and to the development of novel, potentially disruptive, solutions.
 Given the focus of the prize on solution delivery, the technical capabilities of teams should include design and prototyping.
 Final deployment of a solution should occur within a 12-month timeframe after the end of Prize Award phase.

 How to apply?

 Applications must be submitted through SFI’s Grants Management System SESAME.
-The deadline for submission of applications to this call will be 25 September 2020 (13:00, Dublin, local time).
+The deadline for submission of applications to this call will be 22nd October 2020 (13:00 Dublin Local Time).
 Full details of this application procedure can be found in the SFI Future Innovator Prize SESAME Guide.